-In addition to the Convention Delegate elections, each local is also conducting their traditional Delegate elections this year, with most already well underway.
+In addition to the Convention Delegate elections, each local is also conducting their traditional Delegate elections this year.

+also conducting their traditional Delegate elections this year, with most already well underway.
 Serving as a Delegate is a serious responsibility and a true act of service to fellow members.
 It's not always easy, but for those who step up, it's deeply meaningful work.